 Opportunities abound to support the Wednesday service and use one’s interests and giftedness to impact others.

-- Singing and/or playing in the Worship Band
+- Singing and/or playing in the Worship Bands

 - Video Production

 Quality relationships are what keep us connected.
-While most H.S. activities are done through our Life Groups, special activities include:
+While some H.S. activities are done through our Life Groups, special events include: